 Mark Solomon | Partner, Robbins Geller Rudman & Dowd LLP

-Mr. Solomon has spearheaded the prosecution of many significant securities fraud cases.
-He has obtained multi-hundred million dollar recoveries for plaintiffs in pre-trial settlements and significant corporate governance reforms designed to limit recidivism and promote appropriate standards.
-Prior to the most recent financial crisis, he was instrumental in obtaining some of the first mega-recoveries in the field in California and Texas, serving as co-lead counsel in In re Informix Corp.
+Since 1993, Mr. Solomon has spearheaded the prosecution of many significant securities fraud cases.
+He has obtained multi-hundred million-dollar recoveries for plaintiffs in pre-trial settlements and significant corporate governance reforms designed to limit recidivism and promote appropriate standards.
+Prior to the most recent financial crisis, he was instrumental in obtaining some of the first mega-recoveries in the field in California and Texas, serving in the late 1990s and early 2000s as class counsel in In re Informix Corp.
 Sec.
-Litig., in the federal district court for the Northern District of California, and recovering $131 million for Informix investors; and serving as co-lead counsel in Schwartz v.
-TXU Corp., in the federal district court for the Northern District of Texas, where he helped obtain a recovery of over $149 million for a class of purchasers of TXU securities.
-Mr. Solomon is currently counsel to a number of pension funds serving as lead plaintiffs in cases throughout the United States.
-For instance, he represented the Norfolk County Council, as Administering Authority of the Norfolk Pension Fund, in HsingChing Hsu v.
-Puma Biotechnology, Inc. where, after three weeks of trial, the Fund obtained a jury verdict in favor of the class against the company and its CEO.
-Mr. Solomon also represented the British Coal Staff Superannuation Scheme and the Mineworkers’ Pension Scheme in Smilovits v.
-First Solar, Inc. in which the class recovered $350 million on the eve of trial.
-The settlement is fifth-largest PSLRA settlement ever recovered in the Ninth Circuit.
+Litig. in the federal district court for the Northern District of California, and recovering $131 million for Informix investors; and serving as class counsel in Schwartz v.
+TXU Corp. in the federal district court for the Northern District of Texas, where he helped obtain a recovery of over $149 million for a class of purchasers of TXU securities as well as securing important governance reforms.
+He litigated and tried the securities class action In re Helionetics, Inc. Sec.
+Litig., where he won a $15.4 million federal jury verdict in the federal district court for the Central District of California.

 The Legal 500 has named Mr. Solomon a Recommended Lawyer in its nationwide category of “Securities Litigation – Plaintiff,” citing his dual qualifications in English and U.S. law and his leadership of the Firm’s international litigation practice.
 He has also been named a Leading Plaintiff Financial Lawyer by Lawdragon and a Super Lawyer by Super Lawyers Magazine.
 He earned his law degrees at Trinity College, Cambridge University, England, Harvard Law School, and the Inns of Court School of Law in London.